ai4life-opencalls/oc-1-project-11/README.md

 ## Introduction
-In this tutorial, we'll show how to segment and track individual epithelial cells in a series of images obtained with fluorescence microscopy.
+In this tutorial, we will demonstrate how to segment and track individual epithelial cells in a series of images obtained with fluorescence microscopy.

-We will start by denoising the images using [N2V](https://github.com/juglab/n2v) Python package, which helps to denoise microscopy images using deep learning.
+We will start by denoising the images using [N2V](https://github.com/juglab/n2v) Python package, which denoises microscopy images using deep learning.
 Next, we will segment cells using [Cellpose](https://www.cellpose.org/), a popular deep-learning cell segmentation algorithm.
 Finally, we'll track the segmented cells using the TrackMate plugin in Fiji.

 Here is an example of the original data and resulting tracking:
 <div>
   <img src="resources/images/MAX_CTRL_Wound1_cropped_result.gif" width="100%">
 </div>

-Let's get started!
+Let's get started! 🚀

 ## Installation

 ### Install Python package manager
 We recommend installing [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [mamba](https://mamba.readthedocs.io/en/latest/).
 Go to the website and follow the installation instructions for your operating system.
-During installation, select the installation folder that you have permissions for, like your home folder.
+During installation, select the installation folder that you have permissions for, such as your home folder.

 ### Install N2V
 Follow [N2V installation](https://github.com/juglab/n2v) for official instructions.
 <details>
 <summary>N2V installation details</summary>

-1. Open terminal (like PowerShell on Windows or Terminal on MacOS)
+1. Open terminal (such as Terminal on MacOS, for Windows we recommand [Git for Windows](https://gitforwindows.org/))
 2. Create and activate a new conda environment:
     ```bash
     conda create -n n2v python=3.9